tom-auger/secretbox/README.md

 # SecretBox

-SecretBox is a small .net library for symmetric key encryption using the Gimli permutation.
+SecretBox is a small .NET library for symmetric key encryption using the Gimli permutation.
 The SecretBox construction is a port of `hydro_secretbox` from [libhydrogen](https://github.com/jedisct1/libhydrogen).
 The Gimli primitive is a C# translation of the `c-ref` implementation of the Gimli permutation, for which the source code and specification can be obtained [here](https://gimli.cr.yp.to/).

-The `SecretBox` source code is pure C# targeting .NET Standard 2.0 and licensed under ISC.
+The SecretBox source code is pure C# targeting .NET Standard 2.0 and licensed under ISC.

-*Goals:*
+**Goals:**

 * A pure C# code base targeting .NET Standard.
 * Simple API that's easy to use and hard to mis-use.
 * Interoperable with [libhydrogen](https://github.com/jedisct1/libhydrogen).

-*Non Goals:*
+**Non Goals:**

 * NSA proof security.
 * Optimized for high performance.